DanielJantjies/CDV01_Career_Goals_Reflection_DANJAN610_PTO2403_Group-C_DANIEL-JANTJIES_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.

-    Leave retail for a job as a Junior Software Tester by mid 2025 for the very latest.
+    Leave retail for a job as a Junior Software Tester or developer by mid 2025 for the very latest.
     Start a business and individually Develop and Design the website by the end of 2024.

     - Explain the rationale behind each goal.